ccmbioinfo/crg2/README.md

 3. Filter against GATK best practices filters

 4. Decompose multiallelics, sort and uniq the filtered VCF using vt

 5. Annotate using vcfanno and VEP

+6. Generate a gemini db using vcf2db.py

+7. Generate a cre report using cre.sh

+### WES: SNV
+1. Call variants using GATK, Freebayes, Platypus, and SAMTools

+2. Apply caller specific filters and retain PASS variants

+3. Decompose multiallelics, sort and uniq filtered VCF using vt

+4. Retain variants called by GATK or 2 other callers; Annotate caller info in VCF with INFO/CALLER and INFO/NUMCALLS.

+5. Annotate using vcfanno and VEP